November 23 2011, Article # 19191

 Pressure would be even higher with a heavier rider (the study rider weighed 125 pounds) and at faster gaits, she said.

-Learn the science behind "natural horsemanship" in Smart Horse, which helps the owner and rider apply fundamental principles of learning and training to their daily lessons and interactions with their equine partners.
+learning and training to their daily lessons and interactions with their

-Thus it's important to ensure your saddle fits your horse and isn't causing him back pain, and a saddle fitter or experienced horseman can assist in this task.
+comfortably on both the horse and the rider."Thus it's important to ensure your saddle fits your horse and isn't causing him back pain, and a saddle fitter or experienced horseman can assist in this task.

 It would be interesting to see in further studies if a treeless saddle might still be an improvement over a poorly fitted conventional saddle, Clayton said.
 Additional studies should also test different kinds of treeless saddles.